 I'm from Australia; I like the direct Finnish approach and it was not too shocking for me when I first arrived because there are many similarities to my own culture.
 After almost 20 years in Finland though, I still sometimes feel 'slapped in the face' by the Finnish style.
 If you ever feel the same, try to remember it's unlikely the person you are talking to intends to be rude to you or offend you.
 If a Finn is being rude to you, you'll know about it!

 I'm not in Finland for the weather; I'm here for the people - the culture

 - Finns are usually honest and responsible, without requiring an omnipresent police force.
 Finns don't vandalise or steal the infrastructure, so everything's in good shape.
 Finns are safe drivers - and even though by law they could, most Finns won't get behind the wheel after even one alcoholic drink.
 Street crime is rare; there is no heightened anxiety when you leave your home.
-If you do business with Finns your clients typically pay their bills on time, without reminders.
+If you do business with Finns, they fulfil their side of the deal, quietly and efficiently.
 Corruption is low.
 The examples are endless: Finns are good people!

 - Finns are smart.
 All over the world people marvel at the Finnish education system, but 'the system' shouldn't get all the credit; the culture has a lot to do with it.
 Finns embrace education.
-I don't recall ever meeting a Finn who thought ignorance was 'cool' or that learning was like a punishment to be avoided.
+I don't recall ever meeting a Finn who thought ignorance was 'cool' or that reading was like a punishment to be avoided.
 Many Finns study all their lives, purely in the quest for knowledge, and the Constitution of Finland guarantees lifelong access to education.
 In addition, most Finns are aware of and sensibly conversant upon a broad range of issues both local and global.

 - Gender equality without antagonism.
 Sexual equality just naturally "is".
 I have lived in many countries and Finland is the only place I've been where there isn't some sense of that "men versus women" mentality.
-If you mention this to a Finn, they seem genuinely perplexed - most are simply not aware it's an issue.
-This in stark contrast to Australia, where the sex war shenanigans are apparently ongoing...
+If you mention this to a Finn they seem genuinely perplexed - most are simply not aware it's an issue.
+This in stark contrast to my old home country Australia, where the sex war shenanigans are ongoing...